-About to purchase maisonette in Church Village.
+Intending to buy a apartment in Church Village.
 I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Lender if you are obtaining a mortgage".
-I take this to mean that there will be no additional fee if the solicitor is on the Yorkshire BS conveyancing panel.
+I take this to mean that there will be no additional fee if the solicitor is on the Principality conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
-It is worth you checking that the Church Village conveyancer is on the Yorkshire BS conveyancing panel.
+It is worth you checking that the Church Village solicitor is on the Principality conveyancing panel.

 What does commercial conveyancing in Church Village cover?

-Church Village conveyancing for business premises covers a wide array of advice, provided by qualified solicitors, relating to business premises.
-For example, this type of conveyancing can cover the sale or purchase of freehold business premises or, more commonly, the transfer of existing business tenancies or the drafting of new leasing arrangements.
+Commercial conveyancing in Church Village incorporates a wide range of services, given by regulated solicitors, relating to business property.
+By way of example, this type of conveyancing can cover the sale or purchase of freehold business premises or, more commonly, the transfer of existing business tenancies or the drafting of new leasing arrangements.
 Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial loans and the termination of leases.